 - Top foods with chopped nuts or reduced-fat shredded sharp cheese to get crunch, flavor and nutrients from the first bite.

-- Spend a few minutes to cut and bag vegetables so they are in easy reach of every family member: ready-to-eat favorites like red, green or yellow peppers, broccoli or cauliflower flowerets, carrots, celery sticks, cucumbers, snap peas or whole radishes.
+- Spend a few minutes to cut and bag vegetables so they are in easy reach of every family member: ready-to-eat favorites including red, green or yellow peppers, broccoli or cauliflower flowerets, carrots, celery sticks, cucumbers, snap peas or whole radishes.
 Keep cut vegetables handy for mid-afternoon snacks, side dishes, lunch box additions or a quick nibble while waiting for dinner.

 - For dessert, enjoy a tropical treat by blending mango, plain low-fat milk, ice and a splash of pineapple juice.
 Stir chocolate syrup into a cup of coffee-flavored yogurt, freeze and enjoy.